Dalvin Tomlinson: New York Giants

-He made his professional regular season debut during the Giants' season-opener against the Dallas Cowboys and made four combined tackles in the Giant's 3-19 loss.
+He made his professional regular season debut during the Giants' season-opener against the Dallas Cowboys and made four combined tackles in the Giant's 3–19 loss.
+He was named to the PFWA All-Rookie Team.

 He originally began the 2018 season at defensive end.
 After Damon Harrison was traded to the Detroit Lions, Tomlinson was named starting nose tackle.

 Minnesota Vikings

 On March 17, 2021, Tomlinson signed a two-year, $22 million contract with the Minnesota Vikings.

 Cleveland Browns

 On March 15, 2023, Tomlinson signed a four-year, $57 million contract with the Cleveland Browns.
+He started 32 games in two years with the Browns, recording six sacks and 54 tackles.
+Tomlinson was released by Cleveland on March 12, 2025.

+Arizona Cardinals

+On March 12, 2025, Tomlinson signed a two-year, $29 million contract with the Arizona Cardinals.